wemake-services/wemake-vue-template/template/docs/template/gitlab-ci.md

 That's how it works: we only run testing for feature branches and do the whole building/testing/deploying process for the `master` branch.

-This allows us to speed up development process.
+This allows us to speed up the development process.

 ## Secret variables

 If some real secret variables are required, then you can use [GitLab secrets](https://docs.gitlab.com/ee/ci/variables/#secret-variables).
-And these kind of variables are required *most* of the time.
+And these kinds of variables are required *most* of the time.

 See `configuration.md` on how to use `dump-env` and `gitlab-ci` together.